Building an SQL Query

 To remove columns from a DB object, perform either one of the following actions:

-• Uncheck the checkboxes of the selected columns.
+• Uncheck the checkboxes of the selected columns in the DB object.

 • Right-click on the DB object > Uncheck All to remove all columns of the table from the SELECT statement.
 Note that when this option is selected for all DB objects in the Main window, the Query Builder generates the following SQL syntax: select * from …